NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 Such changes MAY arise from significant events affecting the Character, from the Character's own experiences, or from interactions with the Player, Buddy, or other Characters.
 Agreement, disagreement, trust, conflict, cooperation, disappointment, or other meaningful interactions MAY influence a Character's observable behavioral frequencies.

+> For example, an NPC may initially have:
+> 	Self-Disclosure Frequency: 8/10
+> An event may subsequently cause the observable frequency to fall to 2/10, followed by gradual changes through later interactions.

 These changes are not necessarily global changes in the Character's personality.
 A Character's behavior may change differently in different relationships.
 For example, a Character's Positive Response Frequency toward the Player MAY increase after repeated successful cooperation while remaining low toward another Character with whom the Character has an unresolved conflict.

-For example, an NPC may initially have:

-> Self-Disclosure Frequency: 8/10

-An event may subsequently cause the observable frequency to fall to 2/10, followed by gradual changes through later interactions.
-Alternatively, repeated positive interactions with a particular Character MAY cause the frequency to increase in that relationship without producing the same change in other relationships.

 Only the Character's **Current** value at the time of introduction needs to be defined in the Scenario Package.